May 01, 2019

-By Sarah Ensminger, Senior Accountant at Terry Lockridge & Dunn
+By Sarah Murphy, CPA Manager at Terry Lockridge & Dunn

-Memorial Day is behind us, so that means summer is officially here!
+Summer may not officially start until June 21st, but that does not mean it is too early to start planning for it!
 Summer not only ushers in warmer weather, but it also means students are out of school and your son or daughter may be looking for a part time job.
 Here are a few tips and planning ideas to help save you time, money and taxes next filing season when your child’s W-2 comes in the mail:

 - Hiring your children can lower your tax bill.
 If you own your own business as a sole proprietor, single-member LLC or husband-wife partnership, you can hire your kids who are under 18 and no FICA tax will be due on their wages.
 Another benefit - wages paid to them are tax deductible for your business!
 Also, federal unemployment tax is not owed on their wages until they reach age 21.

 - Consider contributing to a Roth IRA for your child.
-If your child has earned income, you can contribute up to the maximum of $5,500 to a Roth IRA, but not more than what the child has earned during 2017.
+If your child has earned income, you can contribute up to the maximum of $6,000 to a Roth IRA, but not more than what the child has earned during 2019.
 Starting tax deferred savings at the youngest age possible is always a great idea.
-For example, if a child contributes $5,500 to a Roth at the age of 16 and it earns a 7% rate of return each year, it has the possibility to grow to $151,000 at age 65.
+For example, if a child contributes $6,000 to a Roth at the age of 16 and it earns a 7% rate of return each year, it has the possibility to grow to $165,000 at age 65.
 With a Roth, all withdrawals made after age 59 ½ are tax-free; and if a child is purchasing a first home, up to $10,000 of earnings can be taken out tax-free for the down payment before age 59 ½.
+Just make sure their account has been open for at least five years.

 Any one, or all of these ideas, may be beneficial for your child.
 If you would like to discuss your specific situation, feel free to reach out to Sarah at email@example.com, or contact your accountant.